helmiau/helmiau.github.io/_posts/2021-09-03-helmiwrt-os.md

 #### Notes
 - No ETA !. example: When you fix bug blablabla? or any other else.
 - No noob question !. example: what things i need to install OpenWrt to a device?.
+- No support and bug fix for unsupported device.
 - **I REFUSE FEATURE REQUEST OR BUG FIX WITHOUT SUGGESTION, CODES OR ANYTHING.**
 - **Bug Report only available under GitHub Issue !**, not a Private Message or other social media comment coloumn !.
 - Private Message only available for **DONATION PURPOSE** by contacting me [here](https://www.helmiau.com/about/) with a message **I want to donate**.